ONDC-Official/v1.2.0-logs/README.md

 # v1.2.0-logs
-Retail and Logistics Logs for 1.2.0
+Retail and Logistics logs for 1.2.0 certification